Deoxyribonuclease: Assays

 Kinetic colorimetric DNase I activity assay is developed for the assessment of the stability of the human recombinant DNase I (Pulmozyme).
 The method was adjusted from a colorimetric endpoint enzyme activity assay based on the degradation of a DNA/methyl green complex.

+Virulence factor

+Extracellular deoxribonucleases act as virulence factors for pathogens, including Plasmodium and several Streptococcus species, as they allow the pathogens to defend themselves against neutrophil extracellular traps which consist primarily of histone-linked extracellular DNA.